SteveDaulton/EZ-Checksum/README.rst

 Introduction
 ------------
-**EZ Checksum** is a graphical application for calculating *fingerprints* for files to allow easy verifification of the file's authenticity and integrity.
+**EZ Checksum** is a graphical application for calculating and/or verifying *fingerprints* for files to allow easy verifification of the file's authenticity and integrity.

 Examples
 --------